 RNAscope in situ hybridization

 We detected single-molecule RNA using Multiplex Fluorescent Reagent Kit v2 (ACDBio, 323135) according to the manufacturer’s protocol for fresh-frozen cryosections, with the following adjustments to optimize the experiment for human muscles: fixation with 4% paraformaldehyde at 4 degrees for an hour, and all washing steps with washing buffer were performed three times for two minutes each.
 The protocol was optimized on control muscle cryosections by negative and positive probe sets provided by ACDBio.
+Figure 8—figure supplement 1 shows a representative image of negative control probes in a muscle cryosection.
 We performed the hybridization using probes for Hs-HOXA11 (ACDBio, 1061891-C1), Hs-HOXA10 (ACDBio, 867141-C2), and Hs-HOXC10 (ACDBio, 803141-C3).
 Following the completion of the RNA probe hybridization, we carried out an immunostaining step at room temperature to label myofibers with rabbit anti‐laminin followed by secondary labeling with goat anti‐rabbit‐conjugated‐Alexa Fluor® 555 (1:1000, Abcam, ab150078).
 Lastly, following PBST washing, the nuclei were counterstained with DAPI (ACDbio, 323110).
 Cryosections were mounted with ProLong™ Gold antifade reagent.
 Slides were imaged with a Leica SP8 confocal microscope, equipped with a white light laser (WLL) source (Leica Microsystems, Germany) using a 40x/1.3 OIL objective.
 For each sample, multiple tiles at different regions across the muscle cryosection were images with seven z-planes (z-step size = 0.35 μm).
 The images for DAPI and HOXA11 channels were acquired using a HyD 2 detector with 414nm-532nm excitation lasers and with 504nm-543nm excitation lasers, respectively.
 A HyD 4 detector was used to image anti-laminin and HOXA10 channels with 558nm-585nm excitation lasers and with 603nm-665nm excitation lasers, respectively.
 A HyD 5 detector was used to image HOXC10 channel with 675nm-800nm excitation lasers.
 The same image settings were used for all samples.

 We performed the image processing in multiple steps and created a modular set of Fiji macros that process each step independently.
 We first merged and converted the Leica Image File (LIF) to a multichannel 16 bit TIFF file using the Grid/Collection Stitching Plugin (Preibisch, Saalfeld et al. 2009).
 We segmented myofibers using the following steps: 1) creating the maximum intensities projections of the laminin channel, 2) creating ‘probability’ maps of the laminin channel in Ilastik, 3) adding a point selection to the TIFF files, which seed the watershed, and 4) implementing watershed segmentation with two halting points for user interaction, first watershed segmentation and then making the ROI list (individual segmented myofibers) generated using the ‘Analyze Particle’ command.